->

-I am the “nerd” in our family, so I pay our bills and manage our investments.
+I am the financial nerd in our family.
+I pay the bills and manage our household finances.

-Oh yeah.
 I make sure that I don’t just leave this piece of paper lying around the house.
-Seriously, a piece of paper with bank account numbers and passwords could potentially be misused.
+This information could be misused.

 Wow~ I have the same sheet sealed in an envelope just in case.
 I told my spouse only open when I die.
 Mine is a little more detail, more like a will